ibm-apiconnect/pot/labs/lab1.md

     ![](https://github.com/ibm-apiconnect/pot/raw/gh-pages/images/lab1/GET-results.png)

     You should see all the notes that you generated in the result set.

-    > ![][important]
-    >
+    {% include important.html content="
-    > If you see an empty array, `[]`, as your result, then you've not successfully created any notes.
+        If you see an empty array, `[]`, as your result, then you've not successfully created any notes.
 This is also true if you stop the application and restart it.
 With the notes example, we're using an in-memory database which means that nothing is persisted to disk.
 So, it is lost when the server is stopped and restarted.
 Lab 2 will walk through how to connect to your application to a persistent data source.
+    "%}

 1. At this point, we are done testing the app locally.
 Click on the `Run` button again to return to the application launch screen.